WELCOME TO INVERSIA

 What of lakes or seas BELOW sea level?
 The Inversian island of Caspia is larger than our Caspian Sea, for that basin is well below Earth's main sea level, the largest such region on Earth; and Caspia's coast follows sea level.
 The dying Aral Sea makes an equally shrunken Inversian island, but not due to its current drought problems: its bed is shallow, so only the deepest part dips below sea level--making a small island on Inversia.

 In short, Inversia's a reversal of altitude not water.
 But even that isn't so simple.
 I quickly found that supposedly authoritative sources disagreed on even basic seafloor topography!
 The southeast Pacific was especially hard, for it has not one speck of land; most globes and atlases use it as a place to put their legends and logos; even if they don't, undersea features are sloppily shown.
 There are plenty of errors on Inversia, but even if your atlas shows me to be wrong... don't trust your atlas too much.
-Even the detailed maps I finally used (thanks to the map rooms at San Francisco's Main Library and at SF State) firmly disagreed about names, depths, topography, even reefs--as close to land as the region gets.
+Even the detailed maps I finally used (thanks to SF State's map room and the online General Bathymetric Chart of the Oceans, GEBCO) firmly disagreed about names, depths, topography, even reefs--as close to land as the region gets.
 It was a real cartography lesson: wherever they figure no one will look closely or care, even modern maps get sloppy.

 I've generally gone with the principle that where there's smoke there's fire: if even one reputable map recorded a reef or trench others lacked, I included it.
 Where they disagreed (i.e., everywhere!)
 I made judgment calls.
 I can't claim great accuracy or even consistency--but then, the whole project is insane, of course.

-For comparison, I'm working on a variant Inversia: remove all water, invert, ending with the exact same "dry" topography as Inversia... but then pouring all our Earth's water back onto it, creating utterly unfamiliar coastlines--the only land is the deepest bits of our oceans--the abysses and trenches.
-Call it Abyssia!
-It's hard to calculate the volume of those inverted sea basins--deep and dangerous water!
+For comparison, I'm working on a variant Inversia: remove all water, invert, ending with the exact same "dry" topography as Inversia... but then pouring all our Earth's water back onto it.
+The result?
+Utterly alien coastlines.
+The only land is the deepest bits of our oceans--the abysses and trenches.
+Call it Abyssia.
+It's hard to calculate the volume of those inverted sea basins, but they're deep.
 Shocked me just how much high the flood went.
 Less than half the land area of Earth!
-Brought home just how much water Earth has.
+Brings home just how much water Earth has.
 A bit more, and we'd have a world-sea.
-I've nearly finished Abyssia, but then it has so little land it's easier to map!
+I've nearly finished Abyssia, but then it has so little land it's quick to map!
 Paddling in the baby pool until I learn to swim.

 In contrast, Inversia has 2.3 times as much land as Earth, over five times as much as Abyssia.
-It'll take some doing.
+I'm roughing in the American Oceans now; it'll be some time before regional tours appear.

 Once we're sure what's land and water, the next step is climate.
 This gets complicated, for the new, radically different topography changes the air pressure.
 Nearly all of Earth is near sea level; Tibets are rare and there are no big holes like Hellas on Mars (air pressure twice Mars-normal).
 But Inversia has small, deep lowlands and huge highlands--many Hellases.
 Now, you humanities majors will just have to trust me, but this odd topography means air pools and gets dense down in the new basins: air pressure at the new "sea level" is 1.7 times ours!